-When animals have frequent seizures, medication becomes necessary.
+When an animal has a seizure disorder, the frequency and severity of the seizures determines the need for treatment.
 In the dog and cat, phenobarbital, a barbiturate, is probably the first choice for seizure suppression.
 It is effective, safe if used responsibly, reasonably priced, and conveniently dosed all of which makes it a popular choice.
 Since treatment with phenobarbital is generally life-long, monitoring blood tests are periodically recommended.

 Phenobarbital is generally effective regardless of the underlying cause of the seizure disorder which means that is can be used for epilepsy, brain tumors, infectious diseases, or poisonings.

-It is not unusual for some patients to demonstrate depression or sedation when phenobarbital therapy is initiated.
+Sedation During Initial Therapy: It is not unusual for some patients to demonstrate depression or sedation when phenobarbital therapy is initiated.
 This effect is generally transient and resolves as the patient acclimates to the medication.
-If this problem has not resolved after two weeks, a phenobarbital blood level can be drawn to determine if the dose is too high for the individual in question.
-Running a blood level sooner may not be useful as it takes a couple of weeks to achieve a stable and meaningful blood level.
+If this problem has not resolved after two weeks, a blood level of phenobarbital will determine if the dose is simply too high and requires adjustment.

 Rarely, anemia (lack of red blood cells) can occur with phenobarbital exposure.
 Should this occur, a different seizure medication should be selected.